Can I get life insurance if I have sleep apnea?

 Sleep tests, also known as polysomnography, are diagnostic tests used to diagnose common sleep disorders such as sleep apnea.
 In many cases, sleep tests are covered by health insurance in Canada.
 However, the extent of coverage may vary depending on the specific plan and the province or territory in which the individual resides.
 For example, some plans may require a referral from a physician, while others may cover only a portion of the cost of the test.

 What to expect when applying for a policy with sleep apnea

 When applying for life insurance with sleep apnea, prepare to share your diagnosis information for the life insurance application process.
 With traditional life insurance applications, you are asked to provide basic information about yourself (i.e. name, age, occupation) as well as answer a series of questions about your lifestyle (including hobbies, travel history, smoking status, and drug and alcohol habits).

-You also have to disclose details about your physical and mental health in a medical questionnaire (and in some cases a physical medical examination).
+During the application process, you also have to disclose details about your physical and mental health in a medical questionnaire (and in some cases a physical medical examination).
 When you disclose a sleep apnea diagnosis in your life insurance application, underwriters will ask for more information from the doctor who provided your diagnosis.
 Your doctor will provide an Attending Physician Statement (APS) to the insurance company.
-This gives life insurance companies more information about your condition, including:
+This includes common questions that give insurance providers more information about your condition, including:

 - When you were diagnosed with sleep apnea

 - What type of sleep apnea you have

 - What treatment you are following